anipr2002/Powershell-Setup/Powershell/Readme.md

 echo $PROFILE
 ```
 You should get something like this back
-> C:\Users\aniru\OneDrive\Documents\PowerShell\Microsoft.PowerShell_profile.ps1
+> C:\Users\<user-name>\Documents\PowerShell\Microsoft.PowerShell_profile.ps1

-If there is not PowerShell folder present inside Documents:
+Confirm it by checking it inside the File Explorer.If there is not PowerShell folder present inside Documents:
 ```
 mkdir PowerShell
 cd PowerShell